 – The NSCA offers certifications for a Certified Strength and Conditioning Specialist (CSCS)

-In addition, students focus on one of two areas of emphases: Applied Exercise Physiology and Clinical Exercise Physiology.
-Applied Exercise Physiology Emphasis is for students who seek their careers as exercise and fitness specialists, while Clinical Exercise Physiology Emphasis is for students who seek postgraduate degrees in health and medical fields.
+In addition, students focus on one of three areas of emphases: Pre-med, Pre-PT, and Pre-PA.
+Pre-med is for students who plan to attend medical school, while Pre-PT is for students who seek a career in physical therapy, and Pre-PA is for students who seek a career as a physician’s assistant.
 Students and their advisors will select suitable courses for their own career goals.

 Prospective students must meet the minimum criteria listed below to be considered for admission to the program: